 Gap-permitted prostheses have both a minimum and maximum benefit listed.
 For these prostheses private health insurers are required to pay at least the minimum benefit.

 Patients may incur an out-of-pocket expense for these prostheses, which, at a maximum, will be the difference between the minimum and the maximum benefit.

-The next list to be published after the February 2014 Prostheses List will be the February 2015 Prostheses List, scheduled to commence on 28 February 2015.
+The next list to be published after the August 2014 Prostheses List will be the February 2015 Prostheses List, scheduled to commence on 28 February 2015.

 Note: Due to limitations with Excel – cell height cannot be greater than 256 pixels – some cells in the spreadsheet may contain incomplete information.
 You are advised to reference another version of the Prostheses List if you find incomplete information.

 |August 2014 Prostheses List User Manual – PDF Version||230.27 KB|

 Associated Reports from the August 2014 Prostheses List